bitcaster-io/documentation/sources/glossary.rst

 An event represent a notification received by esternal System/Application.
 When remote system notify an event to Bitcaster it is forwared to the `subscriber`_ using their preferred `channel`_

+.. _key:

+Key
+---

+Unique token used by :ref:`remote_system` to trigger an `event`_.
+Each key is authorized to trigger only specific events.

 .. _membership: